topgabbie/project_11/readme.md

         http://<Jenkins private-ip>:8080/GitHub-webhook
     ![wh](images/webhooks.png)
 8. Click on the new item option on the Jenkins webpage and create a freestyle project.
-9. In the source code management section, paste the GitHub repo URL, provide the GitHub credentials and save
+9. In the source code management section, paste the GitHub repo URL, provide the GitHub credentials and save.

 10. On the Jenkins homepage, click on the job/project and select configure option.
 11. Navigate to the built trigger option and check the GitHub hook trigger for GITSCM polling